 Let’s take a look at the Stripe Business Model Canvas below:

 Stripe’s Customer Segments

 - Small businesses

-- A fast, simple, and secure online processing payment solution and infrastructure required to operate online transactions.
+- A fast, simple, and secure online processing payment solution and infrastructure is required to operate online transactions;

 - The best software platform for running an internet business.

 It is an automated self-service, with limited interactions with employees.
 There is a Help section and customer support through e-mail.

 Stripe’s Revenue Streams

 Commissions and fixed fees, monthly or per transaction.

 Stripe’s main resources are its proprietary software platform and its strong brand.